 It’s hard to find a Phoenix goldfish in the United States.
 Breeders are working to change that right now, though.
 What do they look like?
 They are round like an egg (that’s why they’re sometimes called egg fish).
 No wen, no dorsal fin…just a long flowing tail.
 They come from China in lots of different color patterns.
 They grow 6 to 8 inches long.

-These are basically a single-tailed Ryukin; they have the same deep body and arched back.
-But they lack the double tail.
-Now hang on!
-They’re still considered a fancy.
-Sorry.
+These are basically single-tailed Ryukin; they have the same deep body and arched back, but they lack the double tail.
 The tail it does have is long and flowing.
 The Tamasaba is surprisingly fast for its deep body.
 Red and white are common color patterns, but they can come in others.
 They get to be about 8 inches long.

 Miscellaneous Types of Goldfish Sometimes Seen